 Detection Reagent A Working Solution Preparation: Prepare no more than 15 mins before the experiment.
+Reconstitute Detection Reagent A with 150 μl of Reagent Diluent, and keep at room temperature for 10 mins.

 - 1. Calculate the total volume of working solution required. - 2.
 Dilute Detection Reagent A 100-fold with Diluent A, and mix thoroughly.
 Pipette with a slow, smooth action to reduce volume errors.